 What is DefenseLite?

 In comparison, DefenseLite isn’t a window film but is a clear polycarbonate security glazing system that is retrofit to existing glass openings.
 Similar to window film, DefenseLite is installed in addition to your standard or tempered glass window.
-However, unlike security film, DefenseLite goes beyond strengthening glass by making it impenetrable.
-With enough force and effort, security window film can still be breached, whereas DefenseLite creates unbreachable glass.
+However, unlike security film, DefenseLite goes beyond strengthening glass by making it almost impenetrable.
+With enough force and effort, security window film can still be breached, whereas DefenseLite creates near unbreachable glass.